ReasonPsycho/TypeScreeps/README.md

 # TypeScreeps

 My attempt at creating an AI for Screeps an MMO sandbox game for programmers.
 It uses an Screeps Typescript Starter as base.
+Currently it provides framework for worker screeps using machine state AI.
+Right now I am working on creating blueprints for my bases using weights that determin best placment for structures.

 # Orginal description - Screeps Typescript Starter